 CAR-T Cell Therapy Cost

-While CAR-T therapies are long-lasting, it is very expensive to access these therapies.
-Kymriah and Yescarta are offered at the following prices in the U.S.:
+While CAR-T therapies are long-lasting, it is very expensive to access these therapies, as shown below:

 Because of these high price tags, some insurers have been slow to offer coverage for CAR-T cell therapy.